Find out more about SWOT Analysis,

 SWOT Analysis is a simple but useful framework for analyzing your organization's strengths and weaknesses, and the opportunities and threats that you face.
 It helps you focus on your strengths, minimize threats, and take the greatest possible advantage of opportunities available to you.

-When carrying out your SWOT Analysis, be realistic and rigorous.
+When carrying out your analysis, be realistic and rigorous.
 Apply it at the right level, and supplement it with other option-generation tools where appropriate.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Click here for more, subscribe to our free newsletter, or become a member for just $1.